flaneurette/Three-Card-Monte-Encryption/README.md

 - Additionally, 6 (or more) random file parts are generated and encrypted.
 - The `secret file` fragments are placed at positions based upon a unique pincode (each digit indicates a puzzle position).
 - All other 6 positions are random fragments, the random fragments are encrypted with a `random password`
-- All fragments are then concatenated into one file
+- All fragments are then weaved into one file
-- A 16 (or more) char slice is taken from this concatenated file, and stored on hardware key.
+- A 16 (or more) char slice is taken from this weaved file, and stored on hardware key.
 - A hash of that slicekey is embedded in the final file.
 - The final file is then saved as a `.tcm` file.